Rotendahl/robo-pirate/README.md

 slack we want people to write their department in their profile.
 I will write them a friendly reminder until they do it.
 - [ ] **Decisions:** The board of Coding Pirates uses slack to make decision between meetings.
-If people type ```bash
+If people type
-    @robo-pirate Vote [public | private] Should we give the bot more rum?.
+`@robo-pirate Vote [public | private] Should we give the bot more rum?`.
 I will create a new message and ask people to vote in the message thread.
 If the decision reaches a majority vote I will post the vote results to a specified decision channel.
-The [public| private] flag decides on if I post to a public or private decision channel.
+The `[public| private]` flag decides on if I post to a public or private decision channel.
 ""`